thogiti/thogiti.github.io/_posts/2025-10-02-MonadBFT-Mechanism-Design-Deep-Dive-Part1.md

 ### 2.7 The message taxonomy that drives the game

 `ProposalMessage` (leader move), `VoteMessage` (endorsement), `TimeoutMessage` (escalation), `RoundRecovery/NoEndorsement` (negative evidence).
 Router publishes/broadcasts.
 These are not just packets; they are **mechanism primitives** carrying commitments, costs, and beliefs.
-When we tweak them—add a VRF to election, pay for relay—we change the equilibrium set.
+When we tweak them, add a VRF to election, pay for relay, we change the equilibrium set.

 ---